TritonDataCenter/sdc-cnapi/docs/index.md

 | **dapi.allocationDescription**               | Array  | see template | The pipeline used by the allocator to decide where a VM goes across CNs. |

 dapi.changeDefaults is a bit of an oddball, due to limitations in the hogan.js template engine.
-Booleans are represented by the &quot;true&quot; and &quot;false&quot; strings, not raw booleans; an empty string is treated as the default value.
+Booleans are represented by the "true" and "false" strings, not raw booleans; an empty string is treated as the default value.
 Be careful when changing from the defaults in production.